AndrewK-7/Comp472-Assignment2/README.md

 # How to run the program:
 1. Navigate to the root directory of the project in a terminal that supports Python (eg. PowerShell)
 2. Run the main.py file by executing `python main.py`
+2.1.
+To change which input file is read for the initial puzzle states, open the main.py file and modify the `input_file` value found in the __main__ code.
+Note: If a puzzle is meant to have more than 2 rows of data, the `number_of_rows` variable must also be changed accordingly.
+Furthermore, the
 3. To view the output files, wait until the application completes, and navigate to the /outputs/ directory.

 # Contributions: